 Based on research, I advocated for a sketch plugin that would export all assets directly from a designers sketch file straight into our app templates.
 We could create sketch templates that would map 1 to 1 directly to our platform templates.

 Doing this would theoretically reduce app build time to almost nothing.
 It was an idea that took a while to sell.
 Eventually, it became the core of our app authoring experience.
 It allowed designers to stay in their natural design environment – Sketch or Photoshop – then export directly to the Famous app builder.
 This reduced app build-times to zero - far exceeding our goals.

 Product screenshot - The app authoring experience.

 Working with engineering is an ongoing process that starts at the beginning of the design process.
-It is important to understand what is possible, what works with the current tech stack and the things that are currently built.
+It is essential to understand what is possible, what works with the current tech stack, and the things that are currently built.

-When designs are finalized the deliverables are the sketch file itself, all necessary assets, a link to the Zeplin file, prototypes that show complex motions and most importantly time to sit with developers to ensure that things are built as designed.
+When designs are finalized the deliverables are the sketch file, all necessary assets, a link to the Zeplin file, prototypes that show complex motions and most importantly time to sit with developers to ensure that things are built as designed.

 Famous Studio component library

 Our product team used agile methods to align with each other and keep a project schedule.